CPS2RL/RT_Information_Leakage/README.md

 ## Synthetic taskset generation:

-Generate a task set using taskset_generation.py the script.
+Generate taskset using the script `taskset_generation.py` .
 This script will generate two separate files for the WCET and period of each task for 100 task sets.

  ## Demonstration 1: Manufacturing Robot:
 Check out this video: